Author: Bethany Spencer

 Have a clear attendance policy

 Having a clear attendance policy and communicating the importance of being punctual can help students in understanding how beneficial good attendance is.
-Additionally, this policy should also outlines the consequences of not attending school both on a student’s personal progression, but in the eyes of the law and the impact it can have on families as a consequence of truancy laws.
+Additionally, this policy should also outline the consequences of not attending school both on a student’s personal progression, but in the eyes of the law and the impact it can have on families as a consequence of truancy laws.

 A lot of our job as teachers centres around prevention - it’s part of our responsibility to identify and recognise issues, intervening before they happen or at an early stage.
 This is much the case for absenteeism.
 When you identify a student as a cause for concern, escalate the issue, call for a meeting with parents, introduce an attendance plan and find the root case of the issue.
 The sooner you address the problem, the easier it is to reverse.